aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-pdf/_index.md

 Yes, you can explore the features with a [free trial](https://releases.aspose.com/).

 ### How can I obtain a temporary license for Aspose.Page for Java?
-Visit [this link](https://purchase.aspose.com/temporary-license/) for temporary license details.
+Visit the [temporary license details page](https://purchase.aspose.com/temporary-license/) for temporary license details.

 ### Where can I purchase the Aspose.Page for Java license?
-You can buy the license [here](https://purchase.aspose.com/buy).
+You can buy the license from the [Aspose.Page purchase page](https://purchase.aspose.com/buy).

 ---